Discover more from Alex Ewerlöf Notes

 Unlike product managers, we don’t have any mandate over the product.

-Unlike engineering manager, we don’t have any mandate over the engineers.
+Unlike engineering managers, we don’t have any mandate over the engineers.

 If you go on that line of thought, we merely have a mandate over the technical solutions.